 There are plenty of paid for resources that you can find with a google search and I won’t be linking to those here.

-My approach (and remember I haven’t sat the exam yet and so it may be a terrible idea) is to use the Oxford Handbook of EM as a rough curriculum guide as it covers pretty much everything that happens to present to a UK ED.
+My approach was to use the Oxford Handbook of EM as a rough curriculum guide as it covers pretty much everything that happens to present to a UK ED.

 If you can get access to practice SAQs then i think this is ideal.
 It’ll get you used to the exam style and the type of topics that might come up.
 It’s always a good idea to try and do these under exam conditions as much as possible.
 Do them at a desk with a timer and a pencil and no distractions.
 Try and do the whole paper in one go rather than do half – it’ll give you a better idea for the cognitive fatigue that sets in a 3 hr paper…